fostroll/corpuscula/README.md

 ## Setup

-After installation, you'd like to specify a directory where you prefer to store downloading corpora:
+After installation, you need to specify a directory where you prefer to store downloading corpora:
 ```python
 >>> import corpuscula.corpus_utils as cu
 >>> cu.set_root_dir(<path>)  # We will keep corpora here
 ```
 **NB:** it will create/update config file `.rumor` in your home directory.

-If you'll not do it, ***Corpuscula*** will try to keep corpora in the directory where you installed it.
+If you won't set the root directory, ***Corpuscula*** will try to keep corpora in the directory where it's installed.

 ## Usage